The Psyched Approach

 Low mood and high anxiety will be specifically targeted with skills focussing on emotion education, relaxation, mindfulness, thought strategies, interpersonal skills, graded exposure plans, problem solving, and reducing vulnerabilities.

-COST: $895 per person
+COST: $895 per person for 10 sessions

 AGE RANGE: 13+